I love this recipe because it’s an overnight breakfast that isn’t a casserole!

 Ingredients and Variations

 BREAD This recipe is great for using up older bread, ends, or leftovers.
-French bread baguettes, challah, and even cubes of raisin bread are great for overnight French toast!
+French bread baguettes, and even cubes of raisin bread are great for overnight French toast!
 Make this DIY Homemade French Bread, cut the slices as wide as you like for perfect slices.

 BATTER French toast needs a thick, creamy batter made from eggs, milk, and vanilla extract to make it rich and fluffy.
 Heavy cream will make a thicker batter and a dairy-free version can be made with oat milk.